-GATT contains no explicit requirements of recognition, although there may be circumstances where the "least trade restrictive alternative" pursuant b an Article XX necessity test would require recognition of a home country regulatory measure.
+GATT contains no explicit requirements of recognition, although there may be circumstances where the "least trade restrictive alternative" pursuant to an Article XX necessity test would require recognition of a home country regulatory measure.
 Article 4.1 of the SPS Agreement requires recognition of other States' regulations: "Members shall accept the sanitary or phytosanitary measures of other Members as equivalent, even if these measures differ from their own or from those used by other Members trading in the same product, if the exporting Member objectively demonstrates to the importing Member that its measures achieve the importing Member's appropriate level of sanitary or phytosanitary protection".
 This requirement of the SPS Agreement is stronger than the more hortatory obligation of Article 2.7 of the TBT Agreement, which simply requires Members to give positive consideration to accepting foreign regulation as equivalent, if the foreign regulation fulfils the importing State's objectives.
 Again, it would be useful to examine the extent to which the concerns regarding regulatory protection in the investment context are sufficiently addressed by these disciplines.

-&lt;sup>11 Report of the Appellate Body, EC Measures Concerning Meat and Meat Products (Hormones) ("EC - Hormones"), WT/DS26/AB/R, WT/DS48/AB/R, adopted 13 February 1998.
+Products (Hormones) ('EC - Hormones''), WT/DS26/AB/R, WT/DS48/AB/R, adopted 13 February 1998.